Skip to Content

 Considering the best time to visit Australia is highly important when venturing Down Under!
 South Australia is no different in this regard, the weather varies depending on what time of the year you visit.

 Summers in South Australia can get ridiculously hot.
 I remember days during January and February when temperatures reached as high as 46 degrees.
-This was out of the ordinary of course, with normal temperatures in the 30-degree bracket.

 If you’re not a fan of the heat, then this will not be the ideal time to visit for you.
-Otherwise, if you want the Australian sun, then certainly is the best time o visit South Australia!
+Otherwise, if you want the Australian sun, then certainly is the best time to visit South Australia!

 The weather is milder in the months before and after summer.
 So, if you’re not enthralled with hot summers, then visiting from September-October and March-April will be the months for you!